gitgroch/ecom-project-1/resubmission.md

 - Product App & Model - Updated
     - The product model has  been updated to calculate and store review scores
+    - Note that there are currently unused fields in the product model ("has_frame and has_paper"), I have left these in to use in future releases.

 - Commissions App - New
     - Commissions app has been created and has a submission form and a custom model and is included in the admin panel